Acenhauer/corball/README.md

 Corball Functional Testing Framework DEMO package
 ===============

-Here you can find the example tests demo
+Here you can find the example tests demo, you have to checkout the code from here:

 https://github.com/Acenhauer/corball-test-automation-demo